et-tamen-compilat/medical-image-computing/src/content/semantic-segmentation.md

 Layer 3: output F3
 -->

 As illustrated in the diagram above, dilated convolution increases the global (or receptive) field, in other words the implicit area captured by each of the initial input, without losing resolution or coverage.
-Indeed, the red dots correspond to the inputs, and the blue area to the receptive field of each of these.
+Here, the three windows of the diagram each represent a layer.
+The red dots correspond to the inputs, and the blue area to the receptive field of each of these.

 Let $F_0$ be the input image, here with dimensions $3 \times 3$.